 Manor House, Hampshire

-The project is a country Manor House built in the early 20th Century in Hampshire.
-There have been limited alterations to the original structure and the present owners wished to carry out extensive refurbishment of the house and provide a new master bedroom suite and swimming pool wing.
-Other buildings within the grounds have been altered and refurbished as staff accommodation.
+The house was built in the early 20th Century and there had been limited alterations to the original structure.
+The present owners wished to carry out extensive refurbishment and provide a new master bedroom suite and swimming pool wing.
+Other buildings within the extensive grounds have been altered and refurbished for staff accommodation.